History of diabetes: Dietary intervention

-Remedies for diabetes before the mid-1800s often consisted of blends of ingredients, bleeding, and opium (which was still being mentioned by William Osler in 1915).
+Remedies for diabetes before the mid-1800s often consisted of blends of ingredients, bloodletting, and opium (which was still being mentioned by William Osler in 1915).
 Another treatment that prevailed into the 20th century was to provide the patient with extra nourishment to compensate for the loss of nutrients to urine.
 Patients under this regimen were advised to eat as much as possible; sometimes, to eat extra large quantities of sugar.
 This was misguided advice that resulted in early deaths.
 Meanwhile, greater success at controlling diabetes was found as physicians began to notice that fasting, not overfeeding, seemed to improve the symptoms of diabetes.
 Dietary restriction was first reported successful by John Rollo in 1797, and later by Apollinaire Bouchardat, who observed the disappearance of glycosuria in his patients during the rationing while Paris was besieged by the Germans in 1870.
 A variety of sugar-free, low-carbohydrate diets (occasionally involving physical restraint of patients lacking self-discipline) became increasingly popular.

 Among others, Frederick Madison Allen's "starvation diet" was notoriously spartan, but was shown to extend life expectancy.
 Elizabeth Hughes Gossett, later among the first people to be treated with insulin, was among Allen's patients.